Chromatophore/HP48-Superchip/investigations/quirk_i.md

 0111F  A=R4					# r_rregs
 ```

 Then, modifying the Save/Load I routines.
-I opted instead to not reposition the D=D+1 - this is because if you were to save or load the last byte of memory, it would increment and most likely set the carry flag, which might end up crashing the program out.
-I decided to just keep it in position and have another d=d+1 where my routines met up, before copying D to C and saving it back to r0:
+I opted instead to not reposition the D=D+1 - this is because if you were to save or load the last byte of memory, it would increment and set the carry flag, which might end up crashing the program out during a legitimate operation.
+I'm not sure what we consider correct behavior in this edge case so I figured it's best to just let it work.
+I decided to just keep it in position, and have another D=D+1 where my routines met up, before copying D to C and saving it back to r0:
 ```
 00C51  LC      55 				# Save instruction
 00C55  ?C#A    B